aledosreis/nextjs-dashboard/README.md

 - What Dynamic Rendering is and when to use it
 - Different approaches to make your dashboard dynamic
 - The limitation of fetching data at request time

+**9. Streaming** - Improve your application's loading experience with streaming and loading skeletons

+- What streaming is and when you might use it
+- How to implement streaming with loading.js and Suspense
+- What loading skeletons are
+- What route groups are, and when you might use them
+- Qhere to place Suspense boundaries in your application